Olive Oil Biscuits

 Instructions

-- Preheat the oven to 420 degrees.
-Grease a baking tray and set aside.
+- Preheat oven to 420°F. Lightly grease a baking sheet and set aside.

-- Whisk the flour, baking powder, sugar, and salt in a medium sized bowl.
+- In a medium bowl, whisk together the flour, baking powder, sugar, and salt until combined.

 Notes